giodude074/power-rangers/README.md

 ### App name: PetFindr

-Inline-style:
-!Logo(https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")

 ### Purpose of our App:
 * Help people to find their lost pet.

 ## What are the main functions?
  * Users are able to see all the lost pet informations that posted from database.
- * Users are able to post new information regarding the lost pet.
+ * Users are able to post new information(Pet's name, locaion and description) regarding the lost pet.

 ## Technically Intersting Points: